Arts and Entertainment

 Stardust Dinner Dance Club has dinner and ballroom-style dancing almost every fourth Thursday of the month at Whispering Pines Country Club.
 Anyone may come as a guest for one dance for the cost of dinner.
 Kadie, 295-1916.

 Yellow Rockers Square Dance Club meets every Thursday from 7:30-9:30 p.m. at the Old West End Gym.
 Mary Lou, 944-7835, or Karen, 949-2001.

-The Moore County Concert Band is looking for new members.
-Rehearsals are Mondays (September-June) at 6:30 p.m. at the Sandhills Community College.
+The Moore County Concert Band, directed by David Sieberling, will perform its final concert of the season on Saturday, July 4, 3 p.m. in the Carolina Hotel's newly renovated Exhibit Hall.
+There is no charge for admission.
+The band is looking for new members.
+Rehearsals are Mondays (September-June), 6:30 p.m., Sandhills Community College.
 The band performs six concerts a year.
 If you play or have ever played an instrument and would like to play some challenging music, consider joining the MCCB.
 295-9023, www.moorecountyband.com.

 New Horizons Band in the Pines meets on Tuesdays from 3:30-5:30 p.m. at the Senior Enrichment Center.
 Seniors who want to play in a band are welcome. $50 per nine-week session.
 215-0900.

 The Sandhills Songwriters Guild meets every Thursday night at Easy's Sports Bar and Grill, off N.C.
 211 in Olmsted Village West.
 Free cover.
 215-0346.